mrle0429/Event-Management-System/01-requirements/Ticket/MyTickets.md

 ### 02 - Alternate course of events - No Purchased Tickets
 #### Course of Events
 1. User navigates to the "My Tickets" section of the application. **(UserDashBoard page)**
-3. If no tickets are found, the system displays a message indicating that there are no purchased tickets.
+2. The system displays a message indicating that there are no purchased tickets.